knative/docs/docs/bookstore/extra-challenge/README.md

 **Steps**

 1. Create a new function in node-server to consume and transform events.
-2. Set up a trigger to route events (Event X - unformatted) to this transformation service.
+2. Set up a Trigger to route events (Event X - unformatted) to this transformation service.
 3. Implement the transformation logic to convert Event X into Event Y - formatted.
 4. Configure the service to send the transformed event (Event Y) to the Slack sink.
 5. Ensure the function replies with the transformed event.